xan105/RePATCH/README.md

 Set up the config file with a list of patch(es) to apply then inject RePatch into the target process.

 You will need a DLL injector.
-A quick google search will find you plenty on GitHub.
+A quick google search will find you plenty on GitHub.<br />
 🐧 On Linux the classic combo `createRemoteThread()` + `LoadLibrary()` from _Kernel32_ works under Wine/Proton.

 Alternatively, here are some of my own: